-- 1. Interrupted by a READ (with or without auto precharge): A READ to bank m will interrupt a READ on bank n, CL later.
-The precharge to bank n will begin when the READ to bank m is registered (Figure 31). - 2.
-Interrupted by a WRITE (with or without auto precharge): A WRITE to bank m will interrupt a READ on bank n when registered.
-DQM should be used two clocks prior to the WRITE command to prevent bus contention.
-The precharge to bank n will begin when the WRITE to bank m is registered (Figure 32 on page 39).
+- 1. Interrupted by a READ (with or without auto precharge): A READ to bank m will interrupt a READ on bank n, 2 or 3 clocks later, depending on CL.
+The precharge to bank n will begin when the READ to bank m is registered (see Figure 27 on page 31). - 2.
+Interrupted by a WRITE (with or without auto precharge): When a WRITE to bank m registers, a READ on bank n will be interrupted.
+DQM should be used 2 clocks prior to the WRITE command to prevent bus contention.
+The precharge to bank n will begin when the WRITE to bank m is registered (see Figure 28 on page 31).

-Figure 31: READ With Auto Precharge Interrupted by a READ
+Figure 27: READ With Auto Precharge Interrupted by a READ